Aged care in Australia

-Ageing Population in Australia
+Ageing population in Australia

-Australia’s population is getting older, due to longer life expectancy and low fertility rates.
-Results of the 2016 national census show that one in six Australians is now aged over 65.
+Australia's population is getting older, due to longer life expectancy and low fertility rates.
+Results of the 2021 Australian census show that over 17% of Australians are aged over 65.
 By 2056, it is projected there will be 8.7 million older Australians (22% of the population); by 2096, 12.8 million people (25%) will be aged 65 years and over.

 The impact of our ageing population is an increase in the number of Australians needing help in aged care.
 In 2016, almost a quarter of a million people (249,000) were using residential care, home care or transition care services—a 31% increase over the last decade.

 The public aged-care system is already under strain, with fewer places than there is demand.
-By 2060, aged care demands are expected to put additional pressure on Australian governments equivalent to about 6 per cent of national GDP.
+By 2060, aged care demands are expected to put additional pressure on Australian governments equivalent to about six per cent of national GDP.

 Since 2012, the government has been introducing reforms that move towards consumer-directed aged care - a more market-driven environment where the consumer (or their carer) can choose their service provider.

 In response, more private business providers are entering the market, in competition with the government-funded and not-for-profit providers that have historically dominated.
 However, there is no official government channel that regulates private aged-care providers and reports on their quality of services such as staffing levels and skills and quality of care.
 The government announced a public inquiry into misconduct in the sector in September 2018.
 The Australian Broadcasting Corporation produced two-part documentary focusing on alleged neglect and abuse of older people.
 Service providers, including Estia Health, Regis Healthcare and Japara Healthcare lost about a sixth of their value.

-Older Australians are now faced with a wider range of options than ever in how they receive aged care services, and who provides them.
+As of December 2022, a five-star rating system was in place across Australia rating aged care facilities - as of this time, 9% were rated as substandard.

-Aged Care options in Australia
+Aged care options

 The three main options available to older people are: